ILLIXR/proclamation/README.md

 ## Thanks

-This tool was initially developed by Rylie Pavlik in the course of her work at the open-source software consultancy [Collabora](https://collabora.com).
+This tool was initially developed and maintained by Rylie Pavlik in the course of her work at the open-source software consultancy [Collabora](https://collabora.com).
 Thanks to Collabora and their "Open First" mantra for supporting the development of this software.

 A debt of gratitude is owed to the developers of the [towncrier][] package, which strongly inspired the usage pattern for this tool.
 (Before writing this tool, Rylie initially attempted to modify towncrier to suit the use cases she had.)
 It's definitely a project worth looking into if you maintain a Python project.
-(The Proclamation project doesn't use it, despite being in Python, because it uses itself...)
+(The Proclamation project doesn't use it, despite being in Python, because Proclamation uses itself...)
 Rylie first learned about towncrier at [Stephen Finucane's talk at FOSDEM 2020](https://fosdem.org/2020/schedule/event/python2020_manage_change/).

 ## Code of Conduct